Senior guard from San Diego, Calif.

 Johns began his coaching career at Occidental College, where he coached the defensive line from 1993-95.
 He coached at the University of San Diego in 1996, serving as the defensive line coach and special teams coordinator, before moving on to the University of La Verne, where he coached the defensive line in 1997 and the defensive backs in 1998, while also coordinating the special teams.

-Steve and his wife Kristin have a son, Sam and a daughter, Lily.
+Steve and his wife, Kristin, have two sons, Sam and Benjamin, and a daughter, Lily.